Are you looking at portable canopies for your craft show booth and feeling completely overwhelmed by the choices?

 Determine when to buy a tent.
 A good canopy can represent a fairly large business expense.
 These tips on when to buy a craft tent will help you make that decision.

-As you compare different brands of 10 x 10 canopies, consider the following features to determine how each tent meets your needs:
+There is some variation in the features of popular craft tents.
+As you compare different brands of 10 x 10 canopies, look for the following features, and consider whether they are necessary for you to assess how well each tent meets your needs:

 Three side walls are all you need during a craft show.
 You will be able to close off the back and sides of your tent, leaving the front open for customers to enter.